minicpp/MiniJava-Compiler/README.md

 Eating a flashing block can earn more score than a static block.
 If the snake touches itself, the game is over.

 ### Folder "minijavaRunTimeDll_Src"
 This folder contains runtime dll of MiniJava language to support some system calls.
 The dll file is written by c language in Visual Studio.
-It gives detailed implementation of I/O functions of MiniJava, such as getting keyboard states, creating a window, drawing on screen, and thread wating.
+It gives a detailed implementation to support the I/O functions of MiniJava, such as getting keyboard states, creating a window, drawing on a screen, printing text, and thread wating.

 ### Contact
 If you are interested in the project, please let me know by minicpp@gmail.com.